Earth religion

-Earth-centered religion or nature worship is a system of religion based on the veneration of natural phenomena.
+Earth religion or nature worship is a system of religion based on the veneration of natural phenomena.
 It covers any religion that worships the earth, nature, or fertility deity, such as the various forms of goddess worship or matriarchal religion.
 Some find a connection between earth-worship and the Gaia hypothesis.
 Earth religions are also formulated to allow one to utilize the knowledge of preserving the earth.

 Origins

 Origin claims by earth religion sources

 According to Marija Gimbutas, pre-Indo-European societies lived in small-scale, family-based communities that practiced matrilineal succession and goddess-centered religion where creation comes from the woman.
 She is the Divine Mother who can give life and take it away.
 In Irish mythology she is Danu, in Slavic mythology she is Mat Zemlya, and in other cultures she is Pachamama, Ninsun, Terra Mater, Nüwa, Matres or Shakti.

 In the late 1800s, James Weir wrote an article describing the beginnings and aspects of early religious feeling.
 According to Boyer, early humans were forced to locate food and shelter in order to survive, while constantly being directed by their instincts and senses.
 Because their existence depended on nature, humans began to form their religion and beliefs on and around nature itself.
 It is evident that humanity's first religion would have had to develop from the material world, he argues, because humans relied heavily on their senses.
 In this sense, the worship of nature formed, allowing humans to further depend on nature for survival.